jellyfin-archive/jellyfin-docs/general/administration/installing.md

    curl -s -L https://nvidia.github.io/nvidia-docker/$distribution/nvidia-docker.list | sudo tee /etc/apt/sources.list.d/nvidia-docker.list
    ```

-**Installing Nvidia container toolkit**
+**Installing NVIDIA container toolkit**
-Next we'll need to install the Nvidia container toolkit.
+Next we'll need to install the NVIDIA container toolkit.
 This can be done by running the following commands:

    ```sh
    sudo apt-get update -y
    sudo apt-get install nvidia-container-toolkit -y
    ```

-After installing the Nvidia Container Toolkit, you'll need to restart the Docker Daemon in order to let Docker use your Nvidia GPU:
+After installing the NVIDIA Container Toolkit, you'll need to restart the Docker Daemon in order to let Docker use your NVIDIA GPU:

    ```sh
    sudo systemctl restart docker
    ```

 **Changing the `docker-compose.yml`**
-Now that all the packages are in order, let's change the `docker-compose.yml` to let the Jellyfin container make use of the Nvidia GPU.
+Now that all the packages are in order, let's change the `docker-compose.yml` to let the Jellyfin container make use of the NVIDIA GPU.
 The following lines need to be added to the file:

    ```sh